-2. Integration of issuers engaged in a solid Transition Pathway consistently with the European Commission's ambition to help fund the transition to a 1.5°c world - based on the framework developed by the Science Based Targets Initiative, considering companies which have validated Science-Based targets.
+2. by integrating issuers engaged in a solid transition pathway consistent with the European Commission's ambition to help fund the transition to a 1.5°c world - based on the framework developed by the "Science Based Targets Initiative", considering companies which have validated science-based targets.

-Those methodologies may evolve in the future to take into account any improvements for example in data availability and reliability, or any developments of, but not limited to, regulations or other external frameworks or initiatives.
+The above methodologies may evolve in the future to take into account any improvements for example in data availability and reliability, or any developments of, but not limited to, regulations or other external frameworks or initiatives.